kennychou0529/CarND-Advanced-Lane-Lines/solution_writeup.md

 ![alt text][image9]

 Next I implement a window search by finding the peak of the left and right halves of the histogram.
 These will be the starting point for the left and right lines.
 Then I create a window that searches from the bottom of the image to the top to find all non zero pixels within the window.
-This is done in the code snippet below
+This was done using the code snippet below